-Representatives of the Sponsor will visit all study sites to perform monitoring and data management functions, and provide participating sites with relevant contact information, as necessary.
+Representatives of the Sponsor will conduct either on-site or virtual oversite visits for all study sites to perform monitoring and data management functions, and provide participating sites with relevant contact information, as necessary.
 Study monitors may change periodically over the course of this study.
 All monitors will be qualified to perform their assigned responsibilities, and participating investigators/site personnel will be notified of any changes as they occur.
-All Study monitors will be blinded to Phase 1 treatment allocation.